qiime2/docs/source/16s-overview.manual_edits.rst

 works under the hood by reading their
 `documentation <https://cutadapt.readthedocs.io/en/stable/index.html>`__.

-If your barcodes and primers are within your sequences a typical workflow would be to use ``demux-single/paired`` to demultiplex your sequences based on a given metadata file which also removes the barcodes, and run the output from this through ``trim-single/paired`` to remove any further non-biological sequences such as overhang adaptors, heterogeneity pads, etc. You don't necessarily need to do the demultiplexing step first in your data processing, but it helps to have each sample in a separate file for downstream quality control steps, which leverage this to parallelize their processing code.
+You don't necessarily need to do the demultiplexing step first in your data processing, but it helps to have each sample in a separate file for downstream quality control steps, which leverage this to parallelize their processing code.
 That said,